grosscol/dotty/README.md

 - "where the heck was I pulling that package from?"
 - "What was the name of that package I was using for this thing?"

+## Rprofile
+From `~/.Rprofile` that automatically loads devtools for interactive sessions